delight-im/Knowledge/Fraud and Scams.md

    * second scammer claims they want to buy that rare item for a large amount (e.g. 10,000 USD)
    * second scammer "has to" leave abruptly for an appointment but leaves contact information
    * victim is to inform potential buyer when the owner returns
-   * first scammer returns and wants to get back their collateral or pledge — but victim thinks they might make money now
+   * first scammer returns and wants to get back their collateral or pledge â€” but victim thinks they might make money now
    * victim offers the "owner" of the collateral or pledge a considerable amount (e.g. 5,000 USD)
-   * victim buys the item in good faith *and* greed to make profit by re-selling it to the second scammer — who never returns
+   * victim buys the item in good faith *and* greed to make profit by re-selling it to the second scammer â€” who never returns
    * chronology of the discovery of the valuable item and the offer to buy may be swapped when second scammer claims to have lost something
  * Lottery fraud by proxy
    * scammer fakes an alleged winning ticket but claims not to be eligible for its redemption
-   * victim buys "winning ticket" from scammer — and will later even be held criminally liable when trying to redeem it
+   * victim buys "winning ticket" from scammer â€” and will later even be held criminally liable when trying to redeem it
  * Fake casting agent scam
    * scammer pretends to be casting agent for a modeling agency searching for new talents
-   * victim is told they need a professional portfolio — which requires an upfront payment
+   * victim is told they need a professional portfolio â€” which requires an upfront payment
  * Fraudulent directory solicitations
    * victims (business owners) receive a solicitation from a business directory designed like an invoice
    * the scammers hope that the business owners fall victim to them by mistaking the solicitation